-Tests: There will be 3 tests during the semester via D2L.
-Students will write answers to the test questions by hand, then submit the answers to a D2L dropbox.
+Tests: There will be 2 tests during the semester, administered via D2L.
+Students will write answers to the test questions by hand or by typing them on an electronic device, then submit the answers to a D2L dropbox.
 Tests are designed to take 50 minutes each but will have a time limit of 75 minutes each.
-Students may use their textbooks and class notes.
+Students may use their textbooks, class notes, and Arabic dictionaries (online and/or print).
 Consulting other resources during tests (such as online translation tools and other people) is not allowed.
 Students may choose when during the 24-hour period (midnight to midnight) to take each test; see the schedule of dates above.